A Guide to Book Bands

 What are Book Bands?

-Publishers and educational book suppliers work with educational and literacy consultants to level in a best-fit way, both books in reading schemes (a series of precisely levelled and skilfully written books that support reading development) and ‘real’ books (the kind of children’s books found in bookshops).
-As ‘real’ books will have more naturalistic language, this levelling process is a craft rather than an exact science, but consultants and reading experts with years of levelling experience work to align their bands with commonly established attributes for each level and based on the Institute of Education’s publication Book Bands for Guided Reading (Bickler et al, IOE 1998).
+Publishers and educational book suppliers work with literacy consultants to level in a best-fit way, both reading scheme books (which are specifically designed to support reading development) and ‘real’ books (the kind of children’s books found in bookshops).
+As ‘real’ books will have more naturalistic language, this levelling process is a craft rather than an exact science.
+However, consultants and reading experts with years of levelling experience work to align the bands with commonly established attributes for each level, based on the Institute of Education’s publication Book Bands for Guided Reading.

 Why use Book Bands?